andrew-rogers/AndrewWIDE/README.md

 The intention is to be able to edit source code or scripts via a web-browser front end.
 From the browser it should be possible to compile and run the code with output being passed back to the browser.

+## Security Notice

+Only run AndrewWIDE services on a secure and trusted network.
+Traffic is currently unencrypted and the AndrewWIDE service intentionally enables administrative access to the host.

 ## Status
 Markdown editor working, also has maths support via MathJax.